 Believe it or not, stomach acid isn’t there just to punish you for eating Indian food.
 Acid is in the stomach because it’s supposed to be there.
 It is found in all vertebrates.
 And while it isn’t necessary for life, it is certainly required for health.

-Most people have no idea how many vital roles stomach acid plays in our bodies.
-Such misunderstanding is perpetuated by drug companies who continue to insist that stomach acid is not essential.
 Meanwhile, millions of people around the world are taking acid suppressing drugs that not only fail to address the underlying causes of heartburn and GERD, but put them at risk of serious (and even life-threatening) conditions.

 There are four primary consequences of acid stopping drugs:

 - Increased bacterial overgrowth